Ign1s-Reiga/Hoi4ModdingSupporter/README.md

 * remrem4862@gmail.com

 ## License
-This tool is under the GNU Lasser General Public License Version 3.
+This tool is under the GNU Lesser General Public License Version 3.<br>
 See [LICENSE](LICENSE.md) for the full license text.